In this article

-Alcohol flush reaction, or alcohol flush syndrome, refers to a bodily response to drinking alcohol characterized by the red flushing of the face and skin.
-It a primary indicator of alcohol intolerance.
+Alcohol flush reaction, or alcohol flush syndrome, is a bodily response to drinking alcohol characterized by the red flushing of the face and skin.
+It is a primary indicator of alcohol intolerance.

 When you drink alcohol, your body breaks down the ethanol in the liver with an enzyme called alcohol dehydrogenase (ADH).
 It transforms the ethanol into a toxic compound called Acetaldehyde (CH3CHO), a known carcinogen.

 This is a natural process that your body does — or should do — on its own.
 Unfortunately, not everyone’s bodies can do this efficiently.